gnolang/gno/docs/gno-tooling/cli/gnokey/full-security-tx.md

 `gnokey` provides a way to create a transaction, sign it, and later broadcast it to a chain in the most secure fashion.
-This approach, while more complicated than the standard approach shown [in a previous tutorial](./state-changing-calls.md), grants full control and provides airgap support.
+This approach, while more complicated than the standard approach shown [in a previous tutorial](./state-changing-calls.md), grants full control and provides [airgap](https://en.wikipedia.org/wiki/Air_gap_(networking) support.

+By separating the signing and the broadcasting steps of submitting a transaction, users can make sure that the signing happens in a secure, offline environment, keeping private keys away from possible exposure to attacks coming from the internet.

 The intended purpose of this functionality is to provide maximum security when signing and broadcasting a transaction.
-In practice, this procedure should take place on two separate machines, one with access to the internet (`Machine 1`), and the other one without (`Machine 2`), with the separation of steps as follows:
+In practice, this procedure should take place on two separate machines, one with access to the internet (`Machine A`), and the other one without (`Machine B`), with the separation of steps as follows:
-1. `Machine 1`: Fetch account information from the chain
+1. `Machine A`: Fetch account information from the chain
-2. `Machine 2`: Create an unsigned transaction locally
+2. `Machine B`: Create an unsigned transaction locally
-3. `Machine 2`: Sign the transaction
+3. `Machine B`: Sign the transaction
-4. `Machine 1`: Broadcast the transaction
+4. `Machine A`: Broadcast the transaction

 For the sake of simplicity, in this example, we will assume that the procedure is happening on two machines, and we will again use the Userbook